simoncozens/ShowAnchorCloud/README.md

 # ShowAnchorCloud
-A [Glyphs](https://glyphsapp.com/) plugin to show anchor cloud for all marks, not just ones defined in GlyphData file.
+*View > Show Anchor Cloud* is a [Glyphs](https://glyphsapp.com/) plugin that displays a mark cloud for all glyphs which use the selected anchor, regardless of name.
+It also allows the user to filter which mark glyphs are displayed in the cloud.

 ![](ShowAnchorCloud.png)